tullebulle/scaleModels/lab_notebook.md

 - Using queue.Queue for thread-safe message queuing
 - Using Python's logging module for structured logging

-## Experimental Observations

-(This section will be filled in after running the experiments)

 ## Implementation Details

 ### Robust Communication